Craft Book Review: The Anatomy of Story by John Truby

 This month, I swapped soulmates for crafting better stories with Truby ✒️

-From page one I was hooked - this isn’t your typical boring plot-formula book.
-It quickly became my favourite writing craft book.
-Some reviewers have described his writing as narcissistic and 'my way is the only way', and yes I could see a bit of that, but I enjoyed the way he talked about the writing craft, and I enjoyed his writing exercises on story structure, character development, and more.
+Don't get me wrong, I wasn't hooked from page 1 - this is a dense book and not an easy light read like Save the Cat!
+Writes a Novel by Jessica Brody was for me.
+Some reviewers have described his writing as narcissistic and 'my way is the only way', and yes I could see a bit of that, but I valued the information - however dense - he gave about the writing craft, and I enjoyed his writing exercises on story structure, character development, and more.

 Why The Anatomy of Story Stands Out

 Right away, Truby isn’t shy about being opinionated.
 In Chapter 1 he basically roasts old-school terms like rising action and climax, calling them “so broad and theoretical as to be almost meaningless”.
 He even bluntly labels the classic three-act model “hopelessly simplistic and… just plain wrong”.
-I loved this fresh honesty – it felt like a friend admitting their truth, and it's not bad for him to have his own opinion - even if he is a bit heavy handed with it.
-Instead of a cookie-cutter formula, Truby offers a his approach of a structure that stands on its own.
+This will obviously rub people the wrong way, and for good reason, but considering I was struggling with the three-act structure as well, I loved this fresh honesty – and it's not bad for him to have his own opinion, even if he is a bit heavy-handed with it.
+Instead of a cookie-cutter formula, Truby offers his approach of a structure that stands on its own, however does take a bit of time to make sense of.
 He treats story as something organic, not mechanical.
 If you’re tired of buzzwordy advice, you’ll appreciate this book’s straightforward style.

 Key Insights from The Anatomy of Story